mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

  -        SELECT TOP 200 * FROM [dbo].[movies$]
  -
- -- Third, the 200 dataset were imported to a new tabel in SSMS databse again using Import/Export Wizard and the source for the data was the SQL query
+ -- Third, the 200 dataset were imported to a new table in SSMS databse again using Import/Export Wizard and the source for the data was the SQL query

  -- Fourth,movie entity/table had a one to many realtionship with the rating entity/table, so to find the average rating of each 200 movies the following SQL query was used.